ROBOPOL: Social Robotics Meets Vehicular Communications for Cooperative Automated Driving: Related Work

-As the whole research field of Human-Robot Interaction \cite{bartneck2024human} reveals, robot characteristics such as its embodiment play a crucial role in the naturalness and effectiveness of human-robot communication \cite{roeslerMetaanalysisEffectivenessAnthropomorphism2021}.
+As the whole research field of Human-Robot Interaction (HRI) \cite{bartneck2024human} reveals, robot characteristics such as its embodiment play a crucial role in the naturalness and effectiveness of human-robot communication \cite{roeslerMetaanalysisEffectivenessAnthropomorphism2021}.
 For example, \cite{chen2020traffic} proposes a guide-dog robot to assist vision-impaired individuals in determining when to cross the street, which again exclusively focuses on the user-robot communication and relies on the robot's own visual capabilities to extract relevant information about the environment.

-Indeed, none of the above-listed works equips (or envisions equipping) the robot with V2X communication capabilities.
+In \cite{FloresComeca2025SocialRF} and \cite{Comeca2025RobotsFS}, a robot traffic management system is implemented as non-\ac{V2X} PoC solutions, focusing on the use of sensors onboard for vehicle and pedestrian detection and information processing.
+However, hazard detection relies completely on onboard sensor perception, which is limited by the field of view, not taking into account vehicles coming from non-visible areas for the robot.

-To the best of our knowledge, the only work that integrates V2X capability with a traffic robot is the \emph{IPA2X project}\footnote{https://ipa2x.eu/}.
-Here, a V2X-enabled robot is used to help children, the elderly, and people with disabilities to safely cross the street.
-In this work, a real robot has been deployed that relies on V2X communication.
-However, the interaction with the VRUs only includes simple visual and acoustic signals and does not include more complex human-robot interaction.
-None of the existing approaches identifies the key enablers necessary to successfully deploy a robot that is able to orchestrate mixed traffic, not to mention implements all of them.
-Our work aims to fill this gap and opens a potential for future studies of a diverse set of ROBOPOL use cases and implementations.
+To the best of our knowledge, the only project that integrates \ac{V2X} capability with a traffic robot is the \emph{IPA2X project}\footnote{https://ipa2x.eu/}.
+Complementary to this, in \cite{Chauhan2026b}, a mobile Smart Pole Interaction Unit (SPIU) has been investigated as a pedestrian-side mediator that provides explicit “WALK/STOP” cues and coordinates them with a vehicle-mounted interface.
+Here, a \ac{V2X}-enabled robot is used to help children, the elderly, and people with disabilities to safely cross the street.
+In these works, a real robot has been deployed that relies on \ac{V2X} communication.
+However, the interaction with the \acp{VRU} only includes simple visual and acoustic signals and does not include more complex human-robot interaction.
+In such settings, a similar crossing-guard function could in principle be implemented without \ac{V2X}, for example by relying solely on on-board perception and explicit stop/go signalling as in \cite{crossbot}.
+However, purely line-of-sight sensing remains susceptible to occlusions and blind spots at crossings, which collective perception via \ac{V2X} aims to mitigate~\cite{occlusionproblem}.